taejs/book-exploring-async-basics/src/8_0_implementing_our_own_runtime.md

 cd async-basics
 ```

-Now, as I've explained we'll need to use the `minimio` library (which will be explained in a separate book, but you can already look through the source code if you want to):
+Now, as I've explained, we'll need to use the `minimio` library (which will be explained in a separate book, but you can already look through the source code if you want to):

 In `Cargo.toml`